ElMassimo/pakiderm/README.md

 counter.increment
 => 5
 ```
-As you can see, it also provides an assignment operator, so you can override the memoized value :smiley:.
+As you can see, you can also pass the `assignable` option, so that the memoized methods also provide an assignment operator to override the memoized value :smiley:.

 ## Background
 Pakiderm uses `Module#prepend` to add the memoized method before yours in the method lookup path of your class.
 Your method is called by using 'super', because the class is an ancestor to the prepended module.